Reggio Emilia: my complete guide to what to visit and eat

 I guess Reggio Emilia isn't on your travel list yet.

-This city between Modena and Parma is still a hidden destination outside the tourist's routes.
+This city between Modena and Parma is still a hidden destination outside the tourist routes.

-Read to change your mind, plan your visit and find the best food you can't miss.
+Get ready to change your mind, plan your visit, and find the best food you can't miss.

 What to visit in Reggio Emilia

-With only a 40 minutes train, Reggio Emilia is your perfect day trip from Bologna.
+With only a 40-minute train, Reggio Emilia is your perfect day trip from Bologna.

 Reggio Emilia Ghirri Teatro